 The export tab allows a user to export the results of a completed study as a zip file.
 Select the study to display using the dropdown at the top of the page.
 Initially a preview of the extract (input data) and map (result) tables are shown.
 Enter a range of rows and click the refresh button to preview further rows.
 The map container shows either the study or comparison area.

 On clicking 'Export study tables', the full map and extract tables are downloaded as csv files and the study and comparison areas are downloaded in GIS format (geoJSON) at the specified detail level.
 All files are saved in a zipped folder prefixed with the study name and date in your specified output folder (see the RIF set up instructions for how to change this).
+Then button changes top ‘Exporting’ whilst the export is underway.
+When the export is completed the button changes to ‘Download Study Export’.

+‘Save completed study’ allows the user to save the completed study setup as a JSON5 file suitable for upload an modification in another study.